 The final mark for this subject will be calculated by an accumulation of marks from each assessment item.
 To achieve a passing grade or higher, students must:

-- attend at least 80% of workshops (in real-time when they are presented virtually) ; and
+- attend at least 80% of workshops ( either in person or in real-time if attending virtually) ; and

 - attempt all assessment items; and

 - achieve a final aggregate mark of 50% or higher.

 The Unit Convener reserves the right to questions students orally on any of their submitted work.